Nagaenthran: Singapore executes low IQ Malaysian man on drugs charge

 But the government said he "clearly understood the nature of his acts".

-The Court had earlier dismissed a last-ditch appeal by his mother, adding that Nagaenthran had been given "due process in accordance with the law".
+The court had earlier on Tuesday dismissed a last-ditch appeal by his mother, adding that Nagaenthran had been given "due process in accordance with the law".

+At the end of Tuesday's hearing, Nagaenthran and his family had reached through a gap in a glass screen to grasp each other's hands tightly as they wept, according to a Reuters report.
+His cries of "ma" could be heard in the courtroom.

 In an earlier statement, the government said they found he "did not lose his sense of judgment of the rightness or wrongness of what he was doing".

-In 2009, Nagaenthran was caught crossing into Singapore from Malaysia with 43g (1.5oz) heroin strapped on to his left thigh.
+In 2009, Nagaenthran was caught crossing into Singapore from Malaysia with 43g (1.5oz) heroin strapped to his left thigh.

-Under Singapore's laws, those caught carrying more than 15g of heroin will be subject to the death penalty.
+Under Singapore's laws, those caught carrying more than 15g of heroin are subject to the death penalty.

-During his trial, he initially said he was coerced into carrying the drugs, but later said he had committed the offence because he needed money.
+During his trial, the 34-year-old initially said he was coerced into carrying the drugs, but later said he had committed the offence because he needed money.

 The court said his initial defence was "fabricated".
 He was eventually sentenced to death by hanging.